 Painting a White Vintage Dresser

-Next paint your piece, I’m using white linen by Kristi Kuehl Pure Home Paint.
-White linen is a slightly off-white.
+Next paint your piece, I’m using an off-white chalk type paint.
+You can find a variety of paint colors online HERE.
 Make sure to paint the drawer fronts behind the cabinet doors for a clean fresh look.

 Time to distress painted furniture.
 Here is a quick video showing you how to make furniture look distressed, and if you are curious as to where to distress when distressing painted wood I go over that too: